In the past Library Champions have carried out the following activities:

 Representation and advocacy

-The most important thing to remember is that you are representing all taught students, even those in different years to you.
-You will need to be creative in finding out their views and needs.
+The most important thing to remember is that you are representing the library needs of all taught students, even those in different years to you.
+You will need to be creative in finding out their views.
 Perhaps try a short survey, or start a discussion on a relevant ELE forum or Facebook group.
 The choice of what you do is completely up to you.
 We are here to help and provide advice if needed.

 You will be invited to at least one meeting per term with the Library Liaison team.
 Try to ask students for their views and feedback prior to these meetings.

-Tip: Find out who the Academic Rep is for your subject.
+Tip: Find out who the Subject Chair and Academic Reps are for your subject.
 Can you work together to ensure that student views on Library matters are raised at SSLCs?

 What is an SSLC?